Pandaqi/Pandaqi-Studio/pandaqi-studio/content/maybe-games/vote/maybe-minister/_index.md

 ---
-type: "gamepage"
+type: "project"
-boardgame: true

 title: "Maybe Minister"
-headerTitle: "Change the law to expand your power, but do it subtly enough that most players will vote for you."
 blurb: "Propose changes to the law of the land as you try to expand your own power, but you can only do so if the majority of the other political factions agree."
-blurbShort: "A [Maybe Game](/maybe-games/) about changing the law and expanding power.
+# blurb: "A [Maybe Game](/maybe-games/) about changing the law and expanding power.
 But you can only do so if the other politicians around the table vote the way you need."
 blurbProject: "Propose changes to the law of the land as you try to expand your own power, but you can only do so if the majority of the other political factions agree."
 weightProject: 40

 downloadLink: "https://drive.google.com/drive/folders/1PdgCFax2blH6ctznnxCiEX5zZk79jsvK"

-color: "brown"

 date: 2026-04-26

 difficulty: "regular"
-categories: ["boardgame", "card-game", "standard"]
+categories: ["board-game", "card-game", "standard"]
 genre: ["family", "thematic"]
 tags: ["voting", "income", "simultaneous-turns", "political"]
 themes: []